shandilyabh/rtcaec/README.md

-# Slack Price and Sentiment Alert
+# Real-Time Competitor Analysis for E-Commerce

 This project retrieves product data, analyzes sentiment, and forecasts prices, then sends an update to a Slack channel using a webhook.